Ravens Fan Can Be Seen Punching Chargers Fan During Fight In Stands

 BALTIMORE (WJZ) — It was a tough loss for Baltimore Sunday and some Ravens fans didn’t take well to a Chargers fan in the stands.

-Twitter user drejwalker posted a 28-second video of a fight in the stands.
+Twitter user drejwalker originally posted a 28-second video of a fight in the stands.

 Baltimore Ravens Fall To L.A.
 Chargers In Wild Card Game

-Note: UPDATE: The Twitter user has since pulled down his account.
-So we’re linking to the video that’s been reported on YouTube.